conda-forge/r-phylogeneticem-feedstock/README.md

 Home: https://github.com/pbastide/PhylogeneticEM

-Package license: GPL (>= 2)
+Package license: GPL-2

 Feedstock license: BSD 3-Clause

-Summary: Implementation of the automatic shift detection method for Brownian Motion (BM) or Ornstein-Uhlenbeck (OU) models of trait evolution on phylogenies.
+Summary: Implementation of the automatic shift detection method for Brownian Motion (BM) or Ornstein–Uhlenbeck (OU) models of trait evolution on phylogenies.
 Some tools to handle equivalent shifts configurations are also available.
+See Bastide et al. (2017) <doi:10.1111/rssb.12206> and Bastide et al. (2018) <doi:10.1093/sysbio/syy005>.